-On a night out in the city of Madrid, you are guaranteed to hear Reggaeton frequent
+On a night out in the city of Madrid, you are guaranteed to hear

-the club sound speakers – a mix of
+Reggaeton frequent the club sound speakers – a mix of

-Jamaican Dancehall, Caribbean
+Jamaican Dancehall, Caribbean Soca,

-Soca, hip-hop and Latin
+hip-hop and Latin American

 By Whitley Weston

-At first glance Spanish Flamenco and Jamaican Dancehall are two dance styles that are arguably worlds apart.
+The Spanish Flamenco and Jamaican Dancehall are two dance styles that are arguably worlds apart.
 In fact, when I told a few of my friends I was writing this article their reactions were “How can you compare the two?
 They are just too different.
 Do people in Madrid even know what Dancehall is?”

 So when I began asking Spanish locals what they knew about the dance and almost nobody had heard of it, I couldn’t help but fear my friend will be proved right!

 But surprisingly the island craze that originated in Jamaica’s electronic age around the 1970s and 80s has found a home on the Iberian Peninsula.
 On a night out in the city of Madrid, you are guaranteed to hear Reggaeton frequent the club sound speakers – a hybrid of Jamaican Dancehall, Caribbean Soca, hip-hop and Latin American musical influences.
 And believe it or not, the city of Castellón hosts Europe’s biggest annual Reggae festival, Rototom Sunsplash, providing a stage for dance stars such as Madrid’s 3rd place European Dancehall Queen Contest sensation Irie Queen.
 A true testament to the influence of Jamaican culture!